charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Performer

-TODO
 We ran into issues implementing the Performer as a replacement for the attention in GPT2, and are still working on fixing the issues.
-However, with one implementation that seems to work, we do get intelligible output, albeit not the best.
-The loss does decrease to zero, but we do want to measure the speed and accuracy better in the future.
+Specifically for our implementation, we use FAVOR+ to map Q and K to a different space using random projections.
+However, we face a few issues with NaN and infinity values, possibly because of overflow/underflow.
+There were also issues with division by zero, so we explored various epsilon values.
+With all of these additions, we do get some sort of output, albeit not the best.

-In the future, we intend to extend these approaches to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
+In the future, we intend to extend both these approaches to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
 We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

 **Key Observations**

 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
 - However, many of the outputs for both Native Sparse Attention and the Performer are not coherent, with outputs that are gibberish.
 - We did not measure or improve memory usage—the code as written does not yet aim for sub-quadratic complexity or large-scale efficiency gains.

-### Evidence your implementation works

-- **Successful Training Loop:** Over 100 epochs, the KL-divergence–based loss with the custom NSA attention layer decreased from about TODO down to TODO on our dataset, and the custom Performer-based attention layer decreased from TODO down to TODO on our dataset, indicating the custom attention can begin mimic the reference model's distributions.
-- **Text Generation:** We tested with a few prompts, observing that our custom model produced text.
-The text is not as coherent as the reference model though.

 ### Test case results